 Thematic projective media: A series of pictures (each of which represents a particular theme) is presented to the child with the instructions to create a story about the picture.
-The child can only draw on his/her own life experiences to produce a story and, thus, unwittingly, he/she tells his/her own story; he/she ascribes his/her own thoughts and feelings to the figures in the picture.
-Consequently, his/her attitudes and relationships to him/herself, others, and to reality are shown (e.g., anxiety, jealousy, acceptance or rejection of self and others).
-He/she projects the core of his/her experiences, problems, etc. in his/her story.
-Thus, the child shows his/her thinking and fantasy life to the orthopedagogue.
+The child can only draw on his own life experiences to produce a story and thus, unwittingly, he tells his own story; he ascribes his own thoughts and feelings to the figures in the picture.
+Consequently, his attitudes and relationships to himself, others, and to reality are shown (e.g., anxiety, jealousy, acceptance or rejection of self and others).
+He projects the core of his experiences, problems, etc. in his story.
+Thus, the child manifests his thinking and fantasy life to the orthopedagogue.
 The following are examples of thematic media currently used: the Four Picture medium, the Thematic Apperception Test (T.A.T.), South African Picture Analysis Test, Children's T.A.T. and the Columbus series.

-(d) Expressive media: the child has an opportunity to spontaneously express his/her disturbed psychic life in language or drawing.
-The choice of what the child draws or writes about is influenced by his/her inner experiences of him/herself in his/her unique situation.
-He/she manifests that which has particular meaning for him/her, e.g., uncertainty, anxiety, bodily experiences, aggression, disturbances, relationships, dislikes and needs.
+(d) Expressive media: the child has the opportunity to spontaneously express his disturbed psychic life in language or drawing.
+The choice of what the child draws or writes about is influenced by his inner experiences of himself in his unique situation.
+He manifests that which has particular meaning for him, e.g., uncertainty, anxiety, bodily experiences, aggression, disturbances, relationships, dislikes and needs.

-Sentence completion medium: By completing parts of a particular sentence, the child expresses how he/she feels about different things.
-Namely, in writing, he/she must complete a number of part-sentences as complete sentences.
-From the content of the completed sentences is deduced what experiences have a central place in his/her world.
+Sentence completion medium: By completing parts of a particular sentence, the child expresses how he feels about different things.
+Namely, in writing, he must complete a number of part-sentences as complete sentences.
+From the content of the completed sentences is deduced what experiences have a central place in his world.